Carol Cram with her arms wide standing in a field in front of the skyline of San Gimignano in Tuscany

 The Roman Theatre outside the walls of Gubbio

-Remember–always park outside the city walls!
+Remember: always park outside the city walls!

 Orvieto

-The stunning cathedral is the draw to Orvieto (#11), a beautiful Umbrian town perched atop a volcanic plug and worth an overnight stay.
-Unlike its better known Tuscan counterparts, Orvieto is relaxed and approachable.
+Unlike its better-known Tuscan counterparts, Orvieto is relaxed and approachable.
 Park in the large lot at the bottom of the hill and take the elevator or escalator to the medieval upper town.

-The facade of the cathedral is unusual in its inclusion of golden mosaics, sculpture, and stained glass.
+The façade of the cathedral is unusual in its inclusion of golden mosaics, sculpture, and stained glass.

 The stunning facade of the Cathedral at Orvieto